From mobile phones and tablet PCs to OS, I like to write in-depth information, guides, reviews and tutorials.

 Most of us love sharing selfies, nature snaps, and family photos with our friends.
-It’s those embarrassing, not-meant-for-public-viewing media that we want to keep private.
+It’s those embarrassing, not-for-public-viewing media that we want to keep private.
 Fortunately, some excellent Android apps are available to hide pictures and videos from prying eyes.
-These applications offer various features such as decoy app, stealth mode, PIN protection, and military-grade encryption technology to ensure your “treasured” media isn’t accessible to just anybody.
+These applications offer various features such as decoy apps, stealth mode, PIN protection, and military-grade encryption technology to ensure your “treasured” media isn’t accessible to just anybody.

 2. Video Locker

 A virtual locker for your videos, this free application secures your videos by moving them to a secret location on your device.
 The hidden media is then encrypted using advanced 128 AES encryption.
 This ensures total protection as the videos can’t be located even if the intruder steals your SD card.
 They are locked, kept safely in some unknown location on your phone!

 The application uses a secret PIN method to hide media.
 You just need to type in the pass code to view your hidden videos.
 Another great aspect of Video Locker is that the app can be made completely invisible and won’t show in the "recent apps" list.
 It also has a special mode in which it auto-locks itself, if your device goes into sleep mode before you close the app.
 You can save your videos into folders and lock individual folders.

 Video Locker is optimized for tablet PCs and has a very nice user interface.
 If you forget your PIN, the app will email it to you.
 The premium version removes all ads and has a special stealth mode that replaces the app with a simple calculator.
 You should download the free version if you don’t want these features.

 Your snoopy friend will try his best to search for photos and videos on your Android phone, but won’t find any.
 That’s because all media is kept hidden behind a harmless-looking (and fully functioning) audio player.
 It’s your secret stash, and nobody will ever discover it unless they long-press on the app.
 A single tap only reveals virtual volume buttons.